xehartnort/dp-from-weights/README.md

 ## 1. Alternative, download the Zoos and unzip them

-Given that generating the model Zoos take a lot of time, even on multiple GPUs, we provide links to download each Zoo individually.
-Remember to extract them.
+Given that generating the model Zoos take a lot of time, even on multiple GPUs, we will provide links to download each Zoo individually soon.

 ## 2. Train the meta-classifiers and obtain hypothesis I results